jonathannwinters/FilenameFixer/README.md

   -r, --recursive       Applies the specified character substitution
                         recursively to the file hierarcy rooted at the given path
-  -n, --dry-run         show what would have been transferred -v, --verbose         Causes FilenameFixer to be verbose, showing full file
+  -n, --dry-run         show what would have been renamed -v, --verbose         Causes FilenameFixer to be verbose, showing full file
                         path as they are changed.
   -l LOG, --log LOG     Specify path to write log file.